-- 7.4.1 Banks are permitted to decide on their own the loan policy and the manner of estimating the working capital finance based on Maximum Permissible Banking Finance (MPBF) method or any other method to be approved by their Board of Directors.
-The stance of Reserve Bank of India's policy towards operational freedom to banks remains unchanged.
-At the same time, Reserve Bank of India recognises the fact that the banks are not comfortable with extending aggressive credit support to a relatively new area of software industry unlike other traditional industries, due to several factors which make the assessment of credit needs and follow up thereof difficult, if not insurmountable. - 7.4.2 In order to bring about uniformity in approach, Reserve Bank of India has formulated guidelines for information of banks, on various aspects of lending to information technology and software industry to facilitate free flow of credit.
+- 7.4.1 In order to bring about uniformity in approach, Reserve Bank of India has formulated guidelines for information of banks, on various aspects of lending to information technology and software industry to facilitate free flow of credit.
 The same were enclosed to our circular DS.SUB.No.4/13.05.00/98-99 dated 5 October 1998, addressed to scheduled UCBs.
-Banks are, however, free to modify the guidelines based on their own experience without reference to Reserve Bank of India to achieve the purpose of the guidelines in letter and spirit.

-- 7.4.3 These guidelines have been framed based on the recommendations made by the study group appointed by Reserve Bank of India to study the modalities of credit extension to software industry as also taking into account the suggestions made by the industry associations. - 7.4.4 This being a relatively new area of credit deployment, UCBs may take adequate steps to develop expertise in this area.
-Besides other measures which banks might take, the need for training staff for developing them in acquiring skills of project appraisal in this new area of activity need not be over-emphasised.
+Banks are, however, free to modify the guidelines based on their own experience without reference to Reserve Bank of India to achieve the purpose of the guidelines in letter and spirit. - 7.4.2 These guidelines have been framed based on the recommendations made by the study group appointed by Reserve Bank of India to study the modalities of credit extension to software industry as also taking into account the suggestions made by the industry associations. - 7.4.3 UCBs may take adequate steps to develop expertise in this area.
+Besides other measures which banks might take, the need for training staff for developing them in acquiring skills of project appraisal in this new area of activity need not be overemphasised.
 It has to be ensured that the staff concerned is well aware of the requirements of the industry and remain in tune with the latest developments so that the higher standards of project appraisal can be maintained before extending the working capital finance to Information Technology and software industries.

-7.5 Advances against pledge of Gold / Silver ornaments
+7.5 Advances against pledge of Gold / Silver Ornaments